-Finally practice and learn how to master the co-ordinates of a chess board by clicking on this link to complete the Lichess Notation Challenge!
+3) Finally practice and learn how to master the co-ordinates of a chess board by clicking on this link to complete the Lichess Notation Challenge!

-In Defence of the Realm.
+Beginner's Corner No. 2: In Defence of the Realm.
 The 3...g6!
 Defence against Scholar's Mate